Army MOS 18x: Your Fast Track to Special Forces

 • Special Forces Preparation Course (SFPC)

-The SFPC at Fort Bragg helps prepare you for the challenges ahead.
-It focuses on improving your physical fitness, land navigation skills, and mental resilience.
+The SFPC at Fort Bragg prepares you for the upcoming challenges by focusing on enhancing your physical fitness, land navigation capabilities, and mental fortitude.

 Path to Becoming a Special Forces Soldier

-If you pass SFAS, you’ll move on to the Special Forces Qualification Course (SFQC).
-This extensive training covers:
+Success in SFAS leads you to the Special Forces Qualification Course (SFQC), an extensive training program covering:

 • Language and culture